Q: Do you provide trip insurance?

 Q: How do 1-day trips work?

-A: Our 1-day Cape Town, Johannesburg/Pretoria, and Durban area tours cost R3200 for groups of 1-3 and in some cases for groups of up to 6.
+A: Our 1-day Cape Town, Johannesburg/Pretoria, and Durban area tours cost R4000 for one person, with an extra R500 per person if more than one participant.
 We run all our 1-day tours as private tours, since we have found we never manage to put groups together.
-Most people travel singly or in couples, or they bring their own small group along, and the price of R3200 is divided by the number of participants on the tour.
+Most people travel singly or in couples, or they bring their own small group along.
+Half-day trips lasting less than five hours are much poorer value for money as we can only give a R500 discount for groups of two or more (because the guide usually ends up doing a large mileage even for such a short trip).

 These prices include guiding fees and vehicle costs, but they exclude the relatively small but variable costs of entrance fees (which depend on which tour you do) and lunch (you can tell us if you prefer “on the run” sandwiches or a sit-down restaurant meal halfway through the day of birding).
 Entrance fees and lunches for you and the guide are for your account.
 The birding guide will fetch you from wherever you are staying, after breakfast, and drop you back before dinner/before dark, in the case of a 1-day tour (airport drop-offs are also perfectly OK).
 In the case of a half-day tour, the trip will run either from breakfast until lunch, or from lunch until dinner.
 Please e-mail us for the starting time you prefer – we are happy with an early start (e.g. 5 am) but we also understand you will sometimes prefer a later start (e.g. 9 am).
 The trip is yours, and you can tell us when you want to start the day.
 We often recommend 7:30 am at the entrance to your hotel, but we can also advise about the best time to avoid rush hour for specific tours.